alexsyo/test-react-redux-webpack/README.md

 in progress...

+## Prepare

+run `npm install` to download the dependencies

 ## Build

+To build the projet run `npm run build`

+## Test

-To build a test version for the browser run `npm run build-local` and go to localhost:8080
+To launch a test version for the browser run `npm run start` and go to localhost:8080

-To test a "poduction" build run `npm run build`